Skip to main content

 export AWS_SECRET_ACCESS_KEY=[SECRET-ACCESS-KEY]

-Alternatively, if you have already configured credentials for AI Object Storage following the Get Started guide, you can use your existing credentials file:
+If you’ve already configured credentials for AI Object Storage following the Get started guide, you can use your existing credentials file instead:

 export AWS_SHARED_CREDENTIALS_FILE=~/.coreweave/cw.credentials